KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/1.html/1.git-navigation/README.md

 ## Exercise
 1. Add an `index.html` file to the root folder of your repository (the root folder is not one you create, it's the main folder)
-1. Change your github publishing settings to point to this folder.
+1. Change your github publishing settings to point to this file.
+1. Google or [Hoehel](https://hoehel.be/) how you can make links and lists in HTML.
-1. Add a list of links to the different exercise's folders, so you can easily navigate to the published version of any of your future exercises
+1. Then make a list of links, that point to the different exercise's folders. (this way you can easily navigate to the published version of your exercise's files)
-1. You can already add the future folders / files of the exercises so they will all be automatically accessible as well
+1. You can already add the future folders / files of the exercises so they will all be automatically accessible as well. (bonus)

 ## Goals